Angel-T1116/Project-2-ObjectRecog/readme.md

 - Lints code with flake8
 - Runs all tests with pytest
 - Generates pydoc documentation
-- Pushes updates to /docs folder (auto-deployed by GitHub Pages) Workflow file: .github/workflows/python-app.yml
+- Pushes updates to /documentation folder
+Workflow file: .github/workflows/python-app.yml

 ### Common Issues
-If you have issues with ultralytics not finding the folders, ensure that your paths in ultralytics settings.json file are set correctly.
+If you have issues with ultralytics not finding the folders, ensure that your paths in ultralytics settings.json file are set correctly. <br>

+When training with a GPU, you may encounter issues with the version of CUDA on your local machine and pytorch.
+In this case, remove pytorch from your virtual environment and visit https://pytorch.org/get-started/locally/ to get the correct version of pytorch for your CUDA install. <br>